Funny 115 - The Third One

 OZZY (suddenly raging)

-And then we lose ONE CHALLENGE because SOMEbody can't operate a clip.
+And then we lose ONE CHALLENGE because SOMEbody can't

 And that ends up being the person that sends me here!